Configuring AWS Devices

 Select the AWS VPC whose connection credentials you want to update.

-You can use the filter and search functionalities to find the required device.
+Use the filter and search functionalities to find the required device.

 Step 4

-In the Device Action pane, click Update Credentials.
+Under Device Actions, click Update Credentials.

 Step 5